BOINEELO22/BOINEELO22/README.md

 ## Hi, I'm Boineelo 👋

-Computer Science and Statistics student at North-West University, South Africa.
+Computer Science and Statistics student at the North-West University, South Africa.
 I'm interested in data science, data engineering, cloud computing, and building things that work.

 ## 🛠️ Languages & Tools